From 1790-1905, a History of Technology and Innovation

-An article in 1905 in The Wine and Spirit Bulletin outlines the history of distilling in one famous family, the Wathens, from c.
-1790 until the time of writing.
-The article is “The Manufacture Of Whisky In Kentucky”, it starts at pg.
-22 here in the June 1 issue, running about five pages.
+An article in 1905 in The Wine and Spirit Bulletin outlines the history of a famous distilling family, the Wathens, from c.
+1790 until the year of writing.
+The article is, “The Manufacture Of Whisky In Kentucky” and starts at pg.
+22 in the June 1 issue.
 Its focus is technological and on output.
-I won’t give great detail by way of summary because the original is clear and easy enough to read, but some salient points:
+I won’t summarise too much because the article is clear and easy enough to read, but some salient points follow.

-Other successive changes: the copper spirit still becomes replaced by a horizontal copper doubler, similar to the ones seen today.
+Other successive changes: the copper spirit still was replaced by a horizontal copper doubler, similar to the ones used today.

-And finally, a metal, multi-tiered column still, quite similar to those today, replaces the wood three-chamber still.
-The account implies the spirit improved with each such change and I think I agree with that.
+And finally, a metal, multi-tiered column still, similar to those today, replaced the wood three-chamber still.
+The account implies the spirit improved with each such change.
 My only experience with pot stills and bourbon is Woodford Reserve’s bourbon.
-The pot still element of its bourbon is very strong-tasting, at least at four or five years old, vs. column distillate of the same age; I prefer the latter and I think the market probably did in the 1800s, too.
+The pot still element of its bourbon is quite strong-tasting, at least at four or five years old, vs. a column distillate of the same age; I prefer the latter and I think the market probably did in the 1800s, too.

-Other changes: barley malt replaced corn malt about 1850, for two reasons: it was made by professional maltsters and more reliable, second, it made the whiskey taste better.
+Other changes: barley malt replaced corn malt about 1850, for two reasons: it was made by professional maltsters and more reliable.
+Second, the whiskey tasted better.
 This ties in to some other accounts, e.g., distiller Charlie Thomason from Willett of Bardstown, KY said c.
-1960 that much modern bourbon has reduced the amount of barley malt formerly used, to the detriment of flavour.
+1960 that modern bourbon has reduced the amount of barley malt formerly used, to the detriment of flavour.
 (I will show later that in general a greater amount of barley malt was used in bourbon production c.
 1900 than today).

 Finally, about 1870, a purpose-made yeast replaces yeasting-back.